-Greens can be found as the tops of other plants (here’s looking at you, carrot tops), or as plants in their own right.
-Leafy greens come in all shapes, sizes, textures, shades, and seasons.
+Greens can be found as the tops of other plants (here’s looking at you, carrot tops and beet greens), or as plants in their own right.
+They come in all shapes, sizes, textures, shades and seasons.
 They aren’t even all in the same plant family.

 I often talk about rotating your greens.
 This is because greens come from all different plant families, each offering different health benefits.
 Yet if spinach is your jam, no worries!
 Your body will tell you when it’s time for a leafy green change-up.
-Read on to learn about some different types of greens, as well as my fave options in each family.
+Read on to learn about some different types of greens, as well as my favorite options in each family.

 - blood pressure lowering

 - bone strengthening